 This is bear country.
 Bring bear spray!
 Spruce Lake and Lorna Lake have bear boxes to stash food in.
 You’ll need to hang food in trees if you camp elsewhere, so bring some rope for that.

-There’s two ways to pedal in: a relatively easy route up Gun Creek Trail or a burly climb over Windy Pass.
+There are two primary ways to pedal in: a relatively easy route up Gun Creek Trail or a burly climb over Windy Pass.
 If you’re looking for alpine terrain like we were, take Windy Pass.

 Basecamping treated us well as a way to explore on an unloaded bike for a few days.
 Our camps: two nights at Spruce Lake and two below Manson Col.